markus-perl/ffmpeg-build-script/README.md

         * VP8 `vp8_vaapi`
         * VP9 `vp9_vaapi`

+### Apple M1 (Apple Silicon) Support
+The script also builds FFmpeg on a new MacBook with an Apple Silicon M1 processor.

 ### LV2 Plugin Support
-If Python is available the script will be built a ffmpeg binary with lv2 plugin support.
+If Python is available, the script will build a ffmpeg binary with lv2 plugin support.

 ## Continuos Integration
 ffmpeg-build-script is rockstable.
 Every commit runs against Linux and MacOS with https://github.com/markus-perl/ffmpeg-build-script/actions just to make sure everything works as expected.